Noah-Moller/MacMind/README.md

 ## Features
 - **Local LLM Processing**: Runs efficiently on macOS using locally hosted models.
-- **Optimized for Mac Hardware**: Uses Apple’s performance-optimized frameworks for smooth execution.
+- **Optimized for Mac Hardware**: Uses Apple's performance-optimized frameworks for smooth execution.
 - **Seamless Integration**: Works easily with Swift applications.
 - **Supports PDF Extraction**: Extracts text from PDFs and includes it in model prompts.
 - **Streaming Mode**: Supports real-time response streaming.
+- **HTTP Server Mode**: Run as a server to provide API access from any machine on your network.

 ## Requirements
 - macOS 13.0 or later